top of page

 Turkey

-For Turkey I have some ebooks to show, a format I've mostly omitted but these are great and have an interesting history.
+For Turkey I have some ebooks to show, a format I've mostly omitted but this artwork is great and it has an interesting history.

 But the original design is great.
 It's easy to get some very boring or confusing results going for a minimalist look without real expertise, but these show how much a skilled practicioner can conjure with just three colours and a few lines.